 5. Knuckles Mountain Range

-Resembling the shape of a knuckle of a clenched fist from the top, Knuckles Mountain Range is probably one of the most scenic visiting places in Kandy.
+This is one of the top places to visit in Kandy Resembling the shape of a knuckle of a clenched fist from the top, Knuckles Mountain Range is probably one of the most scenic visiting places in Kandy.
 The mountain Range in the region towards the northern end of Sri Lankan highlands (39 km from Kandy) is the place to be.
 Perfect place to try your hands on adventure traveling and camping, the Knuckles Mountain Range spans from Matale to Kandy and is a treat for the nature lovers.
 Look around and embrace the wilderness brought to you by sprawling grasslands, jagged peaks, torrents of streams, and gushing waterfalls.
 Enjoy the series of painted canvas around.

-The best view of the range is the thick clouds that gather in the higher montane area.
+The best view of the range is the thick clouds that gather in the higher Montane area.
 Adventurous tourists can try their hands at hiking to visit the cloud forests which house a lot of the flora and fauna of the place.
 They are mostly unique to the place and you cannot find them in the rest of the island country.
 If you want to reach the highest point of the terrain, then you need to climb 1863 m above the sea level.

 Another key wildlife attraction of the place are lizards which include the unique Crestless lizard, Kangaroo lizard, and Pygmy lizard.
 People who want to enjoy serious trekking may take part in the 3-day guided trekking tour which lasts for more than 40 KM and takes them through some of the main areas.